willie-shen/ProverbsBox/README.md

 Dev Notes
 ------
+# First navigate to the folder in terminal: ProverbsBox/proverb-box-master
 Before Work:
 `git pull`

 After Work:
- `
- git add -A
+ `git add -A`
- git commit -m "put a short description of the work you did here" git push
+ `git commit -m "put a short description of the work you did here"` `git push`
- `

 Run:
 `